shengbinmeng/ChromeShell/README.md

 ## How to use

-Import all projects (File->Import...->Android->Existing Android Code Into Workspace，and choose chromeshell/) and you are good to go.
+Import all projects (File->Import...->Android->Existing Android Code Into Workspace, and choose chromeshell/) and you are good to go.
 Please wait for the workspace to be built and all errors to disappear.